cchan45/RemindMe/README.md

   -Upload your own profile picture
   -Destroy sessions for another users (only admin can do this)

-This application uses SQlite as it's database to store user's reminders.
+This application uses SQLite as it's database to store user's reminders.
 It also uses Prisma as it's ORM to communicate to the database.

 To run the program: